creyke/WaitForDebugger/README.md

     }
 ```

-3. Pass the argument '-debugger' to your application to have it wait for a local or remote debugger connection before continuing execution.
+3. Pass the argument '-waitfordebugger' to your application to have it wait for a local or remote debugger connection before continuing execution.

 # Alternative Usage
 You can also pass a boolean to the `Wait()` method if you require more granular control over when to wait for the debugger connection: